 For more information about this project, please contact us at dickens notes at gmail dot com.

-In Fall 2021 we will launch the first version of the DDNP, beginning with transcriptions and annotations of two sets of Dickens’s Working Notes: Bleak House and David Copperfield.
-We will follow these in Spring of 2022 with Little Dorrit and Hard Times.
+In Spring 2022 we will launch the first version of the DDNP, beginning with transcriptions and annotations of two sets of Dickens’s Working Notes: Bleak House and David Copperfield.
+We will follow these in Summer 2022 with Little Dorrit and Hard Times.